Mendy Chitrik: Public life

-He is also responsible for the Kosher standards at the Emirati Agency for Kosher Certification (EAKC).
+He was also responsible for the Kosher standards at the Emirati Agency for Kosher Certification (EAKC).
 He is also a field representative for the OU and other major kosher organizations, a shochet, Sofer and a mohel.

-Rabbi Chitrik supervised the Kosher Kitchen at the 2022 FIFA World Cup in Qatar.
+Ahead of the 2022 FIFA World Cup in Qatar, Chitrik worked with Qatari officials on arrangements for kosher food and travelled to Doha to inspect the kosher kitchen used during the tournament.

+Following the 2023 Turkey–Syria earthquakes, Chitrik travelled to Antakya with representatives of the Turkish Jewish community and helped remove eight Torah scrolls from the city's damaged synagogue.
+The remaining members of Antakya's Jewish community and the synagogue's Torah scrolls were subsequently relocated temporarily to Istanbul.

+In September 2025, Chitrik joined a Jewish goodwill delegation to Damascus that met representatives of the new Syrian government and visited Jewish heritage sites.
+During the visit, he led a prayer service at the historic Elfaranje Synagogue and participated in a prayer quorum at the tomb of the 16th-century rabbi and kabbalist Hayyim Vital.

+In July 2026, Chitrik led an ARIS delegation that was received by Qatar's emir, Tamim bin Hamad Al Thani, at Lusail Palace.
+The delegation travelled to Doha to offer condolences following the death of the Father Emir, Hamad bin Khalifa Al Thani.

 Chitrik and his wife Chaya (nee Schochet, married 2000) have been involved in strengthening the Jewish life and Jewish learning in Istanbul through classes, large scale Jewish holiday events, one-on-one counseling, daily prayer services.
 With their eight children, they run an open house in Istanbul, where local residents and travelers from all over the world come on Shabbat and holidays.

 Some of the activities have been criticized by the more secular elements of the community.

 Publications

-Chitrik has published several books on Jewish life in Turkish, and was involve in publishing a book on Turkish-Sephardic customs.
+Chitrik has published several books on Jewish life in Turkish, and was involved in publishing a book on Turkish-Sephardic customs.
 Chitrik is fluent in six languages, including Ladino.
 He lectures on the history and customs of Turkish Jews.

+Chitrik has written opinion essays on Jewish–Muslim relations, interfaith coexistence and Jewish life in Muslim-majority countries for publications including The Jerusalem Post, Euronews, Religion News Service and eJewishPhilanthropy.
+He has also contributed essays on Jewish history, travel and Jewish–Muslim relations to The Times of Israel blog platform.